Watch FIFA World Cup 2026™

 By subscribing, you agree to SBS’s terms of service and privacy policy including receiving email updates from SBS.

-They will now face an agonising wait to see if they qualify as one of the top eight third-placed teams.
+They now face an agonising wait to see if they qualify as one of the top eight third-placed teams.

-New Zealand finished last in the group with one point and were eliminated from the tournament.
+After a 1-5 defeat to Belgium, New Zealand finished last in the group with one point and were eliminated from the tournament.

 'Difficult game'